Zum Inhalt springen

 I am a scholar in Tibetan and Bhutanese Studies and Professor of Tibetology (with TT) at Leipzig University at the Institute for South and Central Asian Studies.

 At the moment, I am working on my next book about identity and nation-building processes in Bhutan, a country globally well-known for its Buddhism-induced sustainable development model of Gross National Happiness (GNH).
+My research is based on Tibetan and Bhutanese but also British colonial sources from the eighteenth century and will enable a new and more inclusive perspective on Bhutan’s history.

 I received an M.A. in Tibetology, Classical Indology, and Political Science (2012) and a Ph.D. in Tibetology, both from Hamburg University, Germany (2017).
 Apart from Germany, I have studied, researched, and taught in Bhutan, India, Canada, and the UK.
 Before returning to Leipzig in 2022, I held a four-year teaching and research fellowship from the Khyentse Foundation at the University of British Columbia, Vancouver.
 From 2022-2024 I worked as a Horizon Europe Marie Skłodowska Curie Postdoctoral Fellow at the Institute for the Study of Religion at Leipzig University, Germany.